MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-antivirus/troubleshoot-windows-defender-antivirus.md

 </td>
 <td colspan="2">
 <p>
-<p>Windows Defender has encountered an error when taking action on malware or other potentially unwanted software.
+<p>Windows Defender AV has encountered an error when taking action on malware or other potentially unwanted software.
 For more information please see the following:</p>
 <dl>
 <dt>User: &lt;Domain&gt;\\&lt;User&gt;</dt>
 <dt>Name: &lt;Threat name&gt;</dt>